whysosuso/whysosuso.github.io/_posts/2020-11-23-In-the-Interest-of-Time.md

 published: true
 ---

-_I explore the time-value heuristic or how ‘time’ is used to signal the importance of our relationship with something or someone..._
+_I explore how ‘time’ is used to signal the importance of our relationship with something or someone..._

 ----